 - 5.2.
-Where a learner is aged 18 or over on 31 August 2024 and is not dependent on another adult in their household, awards may be made on a discretionary basis.
+Where a learner is aged 18 or over on 31 August 2025 and is not dependent on another adult in their household, awards may be made on a discretionary basis.
 Due to the limited nature of the fund, payments are not guaranteed but applications are welcomed.
 This fund provides help for learners from low income households.
 Applications are income assessed, based on the supporting evidence submitted with the application.
 Refer to Appendix 1.2 for details of income levels and documents which are acceptable as proof of income and household circumstances. - 5.3.
 Where a learner is aged 19 or over, they will be assessed on their household income.
-Refer to Appendix 1.3 for details of income thresholds for Advanced Learner Loan learners. - 5.4.
+Refer to Appendix 1.3 for details of income thresholds for Advanced Learner Loan learners.

+- 5.4.
 Applications are accepted on the online application system.
 In exceptional circumstances paper applications can be submitted.
-For learners who struggle with English language, literacy or digital skills support is provided through campus business support teams.
+For learners who struggle with English language, literacy or digital skills support is provided through campus business support teams. - 5.5.

-- 5.5.
 The guiding principle for distributing the funds is to provide support in the form of goods or services including travel passes, food from college catering outlets and childcare.
 These are the factors identified as barriers to learning by learners.
 In some exceptional circumstances, such as a safeguarding risk, and at the college's discretion, learners may be paid by BACS payment (money direct to learners' bank account).
 There is a maximum limit to such payments.
-Refer to Appendix 1 for details.

-- 5.6 The effective use of the funds will be monitored and evaluated through:

-- Internal audit annual;

-- ESFA audit and annual returns;

-- WYCA audit and annual returns;

-- Learner focus groups and feedback;

-- Learner survey;

-- Effectiveness of forecasting and budgeting monitored in performance review;

-- Feedback from and consultation with staff;

-- Annual review of this policy;

-- An emergency fund will be made available to provide financial support to learners who need short term help or face crises such as providing a learner with a travel support to get home.
-In these exceptional cases the fund use will be recorded on learner records, however depending on circumstances, a full application may not be deemed necessary or appropriate.

-- 5.7.
-The college will ensure effective management and systems of financial control are in place, funds are used for intended purposes and compliance with the ESFA and WYCA guidelines.
-A learner will only be awarded learner support funds if they have provided a completed signed application form and the required evidence that proves their eligibility for the relevant fund.
-Copies of income evidence will be retained by the college for six years.
-Support will be provided from the date a fully completed application form and supporting evidence as required is received by the Learner Funds Support team.
+Refer to Appendix 1 for details. - 5.6 The effective use of the funds will be monitored and evaluated through: - Internal audit annual; - ESFA audit and annual returns; - DfE audit and annual returns; - WYCA audit and annual returns; - YNYCA audit and annual returns; - Learner focus groups and feedback; - Learner survey; - Effectiveness of forecasting and budgeting monitored in performance review; - Feedback from and consultation with staff; - Annual review of this policy - 5.7.
+An emergency fund will be made available to provide financial support to learners who need short term help or face crises such as providing a learner with travel support to get home.
+In these exceptional cases the fund use will be recorded on learner records, however depending on circumstances, a full application may not be deemed necessary or appropriate. - 5.8.
+The college will ensure effective management and systems of financial control are in place, funds are used for intended purposes and compliance with the DfE, WYCA and YNYCA guidelines. - 5.9 A learner will only be awarded learner support funds if they have provided a completed signed application form and the required evidence that proves their eligibility for the relevant fund.
+Support will be provided from the date a fully completed application form and supporting evidence as required is received by the Learner Funds Support team. - 5.10.
+Eligibility for learner support does not give learners an automatic entitlement to receive it.
+Learners will be made aware that funding is limited.
+Measures are in place to support the inclusion of learners starting at different points in the year. - 5.11.
+The college will promote learner support funds using a range of methods including via school liaison activities, college website, marketing material and internal communication with learners.
+The College will make learner support funds information accessible for learners to clarify the eligibility criteria and the application processes to enable learners to fulfil their responsibility regarding the collection, completion and return of application forms with the appropriate required evidence and documentation.